HTTP Vs HTTPS

 HTTP Vs HTTPS – Difference Between

 If you want to know the answer in one line, then the critical difference between HTTP and HTTPS is an SSL certificate.
-Installation of an SSL certificate on the webserver is the requirement for loading any website over HTTPS protocol.
-These certificates are unique and issued after verification of business identity so no domain owner can have an SSL certificate issued in the name of your business without your permission.
+Installing an SSL certificate on the web server is a requirement for loading any website over the HTTPS protocol.
+These certificates are unique and issued after verifying business identity, so no domain owner can have an SSL certificate issued in the name of their business without your permission.

 However, on a deeper level, there are two more differences between these protocols(HTTP Vs HTTPS):